 Will taxpayers be responsible for this construction in any way?

 DEN is an enterprise of the City and County of Denver, so no taxpayer money is used from the city's General Fund for any projects or operations at the airport.

 What happens to the existing ticket counters when construction begins?
 How will it affect passengers?

-The construction of the project will take place in phases so that there will no delays in service to passengers.
-Passengers will need to pay attention to signage and notifications of changes to locations for ticket counters so that when they arrive at the airport they aren’t delayed.
-Because of construction, ticket counter locations may shift temporarily according to the phase of construction, but it will be well signed and communicated to the public.
+The construction of the project will take place in phases so that there will be no delays in service to passengers.
+Passengers will need to pay attention to signage and notifications of changes to locations for ticket counters so that when they arrive at the airport they are not delayed.
+Because of construction, ticket counter locations may shift temporarily, but proper signage and communications will be provided to the public.